opawg/podcast-hosts/README.md

 * `notes`: a freeform text link with details of evidence of 'abilities' claims.
 Ideally, all podcast hosts that have these indicated will have evidence in this field.

+* `pi-slug`: a freeform text value that is the podcast host slug used by Podcast Index to report who hosts what.
+Podcast Index lists many more host names.

 ## Code sample

 Podnews uses the below to extract a host's name, and privacy details, in podcast pages ([example](https://podnews.net/podcast/1287081706)).